ericmjl/hiveplot/README.md

 pypi page: https://pypi.python.org/pypi/hiveplot

+# How to install hiveplot

+To install `hiveplot`, you need to have `matplotlib` installed - that's the only dependency required.
+If you are using `networkx` to create your graphs, you will need that as well.

 # How to use hiveplot

 Hive Plots are used for visualizing large network data in a rational way.
 Hive Plots are non-trivial to create, but I have made this Python package to help boil it down to the essentials.